pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # Outline

-1. ...
+1. Introduction
-2. ...
-3. Installation
+2. Installation
-    - Windows
-    - Ubuntu Linux
-    - Mac?
-    - MongoDB Tools
-    - PyMongo
-4. The Mongo Shell
+3. The Mongo Shell
-    - Capabilities and Limitations
-    - Getting Started
+4. Getting Started
+    - Opening the Mongo Shell
-5. Database Operations
+5. Show Databases
-    - Drop
-    - Import From File
-        - .bson and .json
-        - .csv
-6. Data Analysis
+6. Import Data
-    - Dataset
+7. Select Imported Database
-    - View Collections
+8. Show Collections
-    - Sample Records
+9. Sample Documents
-    - Record Counts
+10. Get Record Counts
-    - Distinct Fields
+11. Get List of Distinct Fields
-    - Distinct Values by Field
+12. Get Number of Distinct Values Per Field
-7. CRUD Operations
+13. CRUD Operations
     - Remove and Create
     - Read
     - Update
-8. Indexes
+14. Indexes
     - View Indexes
     - Create Indexes

+# Introduction

 Unstructured databases have greatly increased in popularity over the past 15 years, addressing the need to manage increasingly large, diverse, and evolving datasets.
 The lack of adherence to a rigid schema allows data to be stored in variable formats, rather than pre-specified columns, and this flexibility is well-suited toward modern data sources such as multimedia with metadata, text, and embedded or hierarchical data.
 Normalization and joins are avoided, lending toward the ability to horizontally scale compute resources, and this is heavily relied upon by organizations who deal with massive amounts of web transactions.

 MongoDB is the most popular of the unstructured databases, with a large developer community, integration with a multitude of APIs, and a cloud service called MongoDB Atlas.
 The native language for command-line instructions is Javascript, however the Mongo shell provides its own simplified language.
 The 'documents', a term analogous to a record in a structured database, are in a JSON-like format, and are organized into 'collections', the analog to a table.

 In this article, we will focus on making commands through the Mongo shell, which is the simplest method.
 However, parallel notebooks utilizing the command line (Bash) and Python (PyMongo) are linked to below.
-- **link1** (the mongo shell workbook)
-- **link2**
-- **link3**
+- <a href="">Mongo Shell Notebook - Coming Soon</a>
+- <a href="">Bash Shell Notebook - Coming Soon</a>
+- <a href="">PyMongo Workbook - Coming Soon</a>

 Subsequent articles will focus on PyMongo.
 The content of this article will provide an overview of querying and database operations, the second article will focus on aggregation pipelines, and the third will focus on deploying machine learning upon streaming text data.